Singaporeans Never Migrating Overseas

 1. “The pandemic showed me how efficient the Singapore government is”

-“I spent a total of 8.5 years living in South Korea and only returned to Singapore earlier in May this year.
+“I spent a total of 8.5 years living in South Korea and only returned to Singapore in 2021.

 There are many reasons why I came back to Singapore but the main reason is my family.
 It is never easy living in a foreign country with no family members and the pandemic made it even harder.